JeyRunner/tuda-typst-templates/templates/tudapub/tudapub.typ

   // path to the tuda logo containing the file name, has to be a svg.
   logo_tuda_path: "logos/tuda_logo.svg",

-  // path to a optinal sub-logo of a institue containing the file name, has to be a svg.
+  // path to a optinal sub-logo of a institue containing the file name, has to be a svg or picture.
   // E.g. "logos/iasLogo.jpeg"
   logo_institue_path: none,